Do you dream of a more peaceful life in closer connection with nature?

 Live with neighbors who share the value of environmental stewardship.
 One of the ways we live more sustainably is by sharing resources.
 Some of our shared resources include:

-• gorgeous common house powered by photovoltaics
+• gorgeous common house powered by solar energy

 • guest rooms